carlst99/TrialManager/docs/index.md

 ![Changing diagnostics acceptance in about menu](img/disable-diagnostics.gif)

-`Changing acceptance in the about menu`
+*Above: Changing acceptance in the about menu*